fwd-projects/fwd-landing-page/README.md

 ## About

-This is a The first project of the FWD initiative on udacity.
+This is the first project of the FWD initiative on udacity.
 It discusses DOM Manipulation along with other javascript basics.

 And the final output is a landing page with scrolling and observing functionalities over the page sections.